sushrutjog/TDA/README.md

 # TDA
-Some incomplete TDA notes which (hopefully) I'll complete as I get time
+Some incomplete TDA notes which I'll (hopefully) complete as I get time.